-Shows and allows editing of all the PQ markers.
+In the lower right-hand pane PQ Markers shows and allows editing of all the PQ markers.
 Here only the PQ is modified, not the audio edit.
 CD Markers can be Cut / Copied / Pasted like standard Markers by right clicking an entry.